 2. Cold exposure as a meditation technique

 Those that practice cold water immersions for some time report a sensation of stillness in mind (usually 30 seconds to a minute after the initial exposure).
-A friend of mine Luke Wills (founder of the Optimal Health Method) said he reached a similar state of mind in his 2nd ice bath, with that on the 7th day of a vipassana meditation retreat.
-Anecdotal evidence like this were confirmed to be valid in a study published in May 2018 titled “Brain over Body“.
+A friend of mine Luke Wills (founder of Ataraxia) said he reached a similar state of mind in his 2nd ice bath, with that on the 7th day of a vipassana meditation retreat.
+Anecdotal evidence like this was confirmed to be valid in a study published in May 2018 titled “Brain over Body“.
 In this study participants with no previous experience in cold exposure and Wim Hof, were interchangeably exposed to cold and neutral temperatures.
 One of the most striking differences between the inexperienced subjects and Wim was the Dutchman’s ability to reduce activity in the insular cortex part of the brain during cold exposure.
-Insular cortex is an area involved in emotional attachment to external stimuli and self-reflection.
-Activity in this part of the brain has been shown to be linked with meditation and control in emotional eating.
+The insular cortex is an area involved in emotional attachment to external stimuli and self-reflection.
+Activity in this part of the brain has been shown to be linked with meditation and control of emotional eating.

 Meditation is the 5th of the 8 limbs of yoga.
 Cold exposure is one of the many ways to enter into a state of meditation.

 Cold exposure is demanding on many levels:

 • musculoskeletal system